-The Norwegian Food Safety Authority is responsible for the implementation of the surveillance programmes for infectious laryngotracheitis (ILT) and avian rhinotracheitis (ART) in chicken and turkey flocks, respectively.
-The programmes, which were started in 1998, are based on serological investigations in poultry.
+The Norwegian Food Safety Authority is responsible for the implementation of the surveillance programmes for infectious laryngotracheitis (ILT) and avian rhinotracheitis (ART) in chicken (Gallus gallus) and turkey (Meleagris gallopavo) flocks, respectively.
+The programmes were started in 1998, and are based on serological investigations in poultry.
 The Norwegian Veterinary Institute in Oslo is responsible for the planning, laboratory investigations and the reporting components of the programmes.